5jt/dyalog-cookbook/manuscript/05_logging.md

 ![LogDog GUI](images/LogDog.png)

-Note that LogDog comes with an auto-scroll features, meaning that the latest entries at the bottom of the file are always visible.
+Note that LogDog comes with an auto-scroll feature, meaning that the latest entries at the bottom of the file are always visible.
 If you don't want this for any reason just tick the "Freeze" check box.

 From now on we will assume that you have LogDog always up and running, so that you will get immediate feedback on what is going on when `MyApp.exe` runs.